turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

 * In the redis-CLI window, you see a subscriber added and a message posted
 * In the second IRB session, you get the output `I heard [the message] on [my_channel]`

-Now, open a third IRB session:
+Now, leaving all the existing windows open, open a third IRB session in a final terminal window:

 {% irb %}
 $ require 'redis'